kamasuPaul/cheap-international-sms-web/README.md

 # course-recommender-app
-An app that helps students when applying for courses at public universities in uganda
+An app that helps you send bulk sms using cheap sms bundles provided network service providers.
+The accompanying android app automatically chooses the network to be used when sending depending on the telephone number to which the sms message is being sent

 ## Installation ⚒️